Atlantis-Ecosystem-Model/Atlantis_example_and_instructions/README.md

 # Building Atlantis
-Once all the required software and source code has been installed on your machine, you will need to connect them.
+Once you have your compiler, NetCDF reader and source code, it is time to build (upload and connect) your model files.
 ___
 <a name="linux2">